CCNU-COMPBIO/MD2NMR/README.md

 MD2NMR is a tool for calculating NMR relaxation observables (R1/R2/NOE/T1/T2/Tau_c) directly from MD trajectories.
 Initially written for calculations regarding nucleosome simulations but can be extended for other proteins/complexes.
 This software is subject to MIT license, with some functions imported from other repo, as noted individually in script comment section.

 ## Dependencies
+This package requires Python 3.10.
-The required packages are listed in 'requirements.txt'.
+All required dependencies are listed in requirements.txt.

+Option 1: Create a conda environment

-To create a new environment using anaconda: (replace myenv as appropriate) conda create --name myenv --file requirements.txt
+To create a new environment using anaconda: (replace myenv as appropriate)

-or use pip:
+conda create --name myenv --file requirements.txt

+conda activate myenv

+Option 2: Use pip with a virtual environment

 pip install virtualenv #create virtual environment